 50. Northern Ireland is governed by the United Kingdom, although it lays down its own laws.
 The Republic of Ireland, by contrast, is an independent nation.

 49. In 1998, a peace agreement among Northern Ireland, the Republic, and Great Britain was signed.
-It was at this point that Ireland gave up control of Northern Ireland to the United Kingdom.
+It was at this point that the Irish Constitution was amended to remove the republic’s territorial claim to Northern Ireland.

 48. Across the entirety of Ireland, people speak English.
 In schools and particular region, people learn and speak the native Gaelic language.